 In addition, the 2018 economic impacts of arts in the province of Ontario documented by Ontario Arts Council, where "arts and culture products represent $25.7 billion or 3.5% of the province's gross domestic product (GDP) and over 269,000 jobs."
-This is no easy feat, and we all enjoy the arts, all the more reason to continue investing and supporting the arts in the public.
+This is no easy feat.
+We all enjoy the arts, all the more reason to continue investing and supporting the arts in the public.

 Arts Investment Requires a Dedicated Audience

 While there are many events throughout the city, below is a list of some of the bigger events so you can plan your summer (and your spending) accordingly.

 - Sundays: Kensington Market and their pedestrian last Sundays of each month until October 27th, 2019.